 This civil unrest, coupled with your decimation of their armies on the Continent, has caused America and Britain to seek peace negotiations with Germany.
-Although there are those who wish to continue the war, Germany and her people are exhausted.
-The prospect of finally achieving peace in Europe is all too tempting.
+Although there are those who wish to continue the war, Germany and her people are exhausted; the prospect of finally achieving peace in Europe is all too tempting.
 High Command is convinced that peace is in the best interest of all Germany, and has therefore ordered all hostilities to cease immediately.
 It is time for us to go home to the new, Greater Germany, Herr General.

 You have done well, Herr General.
 Congratulations on this victory!